vuralevren/altogic-auth-react-native/README.md

 > You will need a file picker that works on the environment you build the project for, we will use [react-native-image-picker]('https://github.com/react-native-image-picker/react-native-image-picker') in this example.

-Open Avatar.js and paste the below code to create an avatar for the user.
-For convenience, we will be using the user's name as the name of the uploaded file and upload the profile picture to the root directory of our app storage.
-If needed you can create different buckets for each user or a generic bucket to store all provide photos of users.
+Open `Avatar.js` and paste the below code to create an avatar for the user.
+For convenience, we will be using the user's name as the uploaded file's name and uploading the profile picture to the root directory of our app storage.
+If needed, you can create different buckets for each user or a generic bucket to store all provided photos of users.
 The Altogic Client Library has all the methods to manage buckets and files.

 ```javascript
 // src/components/Avatar.js